onflow/flow/docs/accounts-and-keys.md

 - Hashing algorithm (see codes below)
 - Weight (integer between 1-1000)

-The signature algorithm is included because Flow could support a variety of signatures schemes with different parameters.
+The signature algorithm is included because Flow has the potential to support a variety of signatures schemes with different parameters.
 The included hashing algorithm specifies the hashing function used to verify signatures.

 > How are keys added to an account?